Better Process Mapping and Sparse Quadratic Assignment: Experiments

 In this section, we look at the impact of the various algorithmic components that we presented throughout the paper.
 In general, we use a hierarchy $\mathcal{S}=a_1, \ldots, a_k$ describing the system hierarchy and communication parameters $D=d_1, \ldots, d_k$ describing the distances between various cores in the subsystems.
 More precisely, $d_i$ describes the distance of two cores that are in the same subsystems for $i' < i$, and in different subsystems for $i' \geq i$.
 The total number of cores is then given by $n = \prod_i a_i$.
 Here, we focus on two different system configurations to keep the evaluation simple.
 Our process in this section is as follows: Take the input graph, partition it into $n$ blocks using the fast configuration of KaHIP, compute the communication graph induced by that (vertices represent blocks, edges are induced by connectivity between blocks, edge cut between two blocks is used as communication volume) and then compute the mapping of the communication graph to the specified system. \paragraph*{Speed-Up of Local Search}

 We now take the algorithm configurations initially used by Brandfass \etal\cite{brandfass2013rank} and investigate the impact of our faster local search algorithms.
 The configurations are as follows: Use the greedy growing algorithm by M\"uller-Merbach (as described in Section~\ref{s:detailedrw}) to provide initial solutions and use the pruned local search neighborhood $N_p$ by Brandfass \etal~\cite{brandfass2013rank} (see Section~\ref{sec:relatedwork} for details).
 We run two configurations: One in which computing the gain takes linear time (the old algorithm) and one with our improved algorithm.
-In this experiment, we use $S=4:16:k$, $D=1:10:100$ with $k = 2^i$, $i\in\{1, ..., 9\}$.
-Note that the objective of the computed solutions by the algorithm using faster gain computations is precisely the same as their counter part, hence we \emph{do not} report the value of the objective~in~this~section.
+In this experiment, we use $\mathcal{S}=4:16:k$, $D=1:10:100$ with $k = 2^i$, $i\in\{1, ..., 9\}$.
+Note that the objective of the computed solutions by the algorithm using faster gain computations is precisely the same as their counter part, hence we do not report the value of the objective~in~this~section.
 The results of the experiments are summarized in Figure~\ref{fig:speedup} and Table~\ref{tab:runtimelssearch}.
 First, we observe that our new algorithm is \emph{always} faster than the old algorithm.
-This is expected since the models of computation and communication that are mapped are indeed sparse.
-Table~\ref{tab:runtimelssearch} shows that our fast local search algorithm scales almost linearly in $n$ while the algorithm not using fast gain computations shows quadratic scaling behaviour.
+This is expected, since the models of computation and communication that are mapped are indeed sparse.
+Table~\ref{tab:runtimelssearch} shows that our fast local search algorithm scales almost linearly

+in $n$ while the algorithm not using fast gain computations shows quadratic scaling behaviour.
 The table also already shows a dependency of our algorithm on the density of the instances.
 This is due to the fact that the gain computation depends on the degrees of the vertices in the communication graph and is in alignment with our theoretical analysis.
 The expected dependency on the density of the instances can also be seen more clearly in Figure~\ref{fig:speedup}.
 The smallest algorithmic speedup obtained in this experiment is two and the largest speedup is approximately $\numprint{3596}$.
 We conclude that exploiting the sparsity of the application can improve the running time of local search significantly.
 We now always use fast gain computations.